dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Although the binding of condition handlers only affects the dynamic environment of the current thread, unhandled conditions are passed to the global generic function *default-handler*.
 This function might *call the debugger*.
-The Threads library does not define what calling the debugger means.
+The Threads module does not define what calling the debugger means.

 Note that in Dylan, unlike in C and C++, *lexical* variables (that is